Timber

 Effects of Climate Change

-Deforestation causes 15% of global greenhouse gas emissions, which contributes to climate change.
-Greenhouse gases are released when forests are destroyed by activities such as illegal and unsustainable logging and from land conversion for agriculture.
+Deforestation causes about 10% of global greenhouse gas emissions, contributing to the climate crisis.
+Greenhouse gases are released when forests are destroyed by activities such as illegal and unsustainable logging and land conversion for agriculture.

 Timber Marginalized indigenous Local Communities